 There is a caveat, however: you might be required to undergo a KYC verification procedure in case of exchanging cryptocurrency to fiat money.
 But even with KYC, blockchain transfers are rather fast and more convenient especially if you send money to a foreign country.

 When it comes to a large amount, you may encounter difficulties related to the transfer limits.
 Things get much tougher when you need to transfer money from one country to another.
-In that case, you need to be prepared for draconian fees and a quite long processing time.
+In that case, you need to be prepared for draconian fees and quite a long processing time.

-In blockchain, the transaction takes several minutes.
+In a blockchain, the transaction takes several minutes.
 For example, in the Bitcoin network, the whole transfer time takes up 10 minutes on average.
 In XRP, this time is reduced to only 5 seconds!
 The network fee doesn’t depend on the amount you’re sending, just on the network workload, so, basically, the fee is literally too low.

 When you need some privacy: fiat currencies are characterized by a lack of anonymity when conducting transactions.
 Once there is state regulation, the government will know all the data of every citizen who has made a money transfer or payment.